Palazzo Vecchio: Sala dei Gigli

 The carved ceiling of the Hall of the Lilies, as this room is usually called, decorated with fleur-de-lys, and the Statue of St. John the Baptist and Putti are all by Benedetto da Maiano and his brother Giuliano.
 The golden fleur-de-lys decorations on blue background on the ceiling and three walls refer to the (short-lived) good relations between Florence and the French Crown.

 On the wall are frescoes by Domenico Ghirlandaio, painted in 1482.
 The apotheosis of St. Zenobius, first patron saint of Florence, was painted with a perspectival illusion of the background.
-In this background one can see the cathedral, with Giotto's original facade and bell tower.
+In this background one can see the cathedral, with its original facade and Giotto's bell tower.
 In the lunette above is a bas-relief of the Madonna and Child.
-This fresco is flanked on both sides by frescoes of famed Romans: on the left Brutus, Gaius Mucius Scaevola and Camillus, and on the right Decius, Scipio and Cicero.
-Medaillons of Roman emperors fill the spandrils between the sections.
+This fresco is flanked on both sides by frescoes of famed Romans: on the left Brutus, Gaius Mucius Scaevola and Marcus Furius Camillus, and on the right Decius, Scipio and Cicero.
+Medaillons of Roman emperors fill the spandrels between the sections.

 After its lengthy restoration, the (original) statue "Judith and Holofernes" by Donatello was given a prominent place in this room in 1988.

 A door in the east wall leads to the Stanza della Guardaroba (Hall of Geographical Maps).
 This door is flanked by two dark marble pillars, originally from a Roman temple.